siraben/website/_drafts/tree-sitter.md

 in PL theory.

 ### Setting up the project
+This is how to set up a tree-sitter project.r
 ### Writing the grammar
 #### Expressions
 First we follow the grammar for expressions given in the chapter.